-500. Livestock
+Livestock

-The use of saddle or other recreational livestock is prohibited on trails, roadways, and other areas unless designated for that purpose or with permission of the park manager.
+Grazing of livestock is not permitted within lands administered by the Department.
+Exceptions may be made by the Board for grazing permits or otherwise permitting the use of lands administered by the Department for livestock.
+The use of saddle or other recreational livestock is prohibited on trails, roadways, and other areas unless designated through signing for that purpose or with permission of the park or program manager.

 Our parks are available for the enjoyment of everyone, but not all activities can be accommodated at every park.
-In order to prevent the degradation and destruction of some vulnerable habitats and to limit wildlife disturbance, some activities are not ever permitted.
+To prevent the degradation and destruction of some vulnerable habitats and to limit wildlife disturbance, some activities are not ever permitted.